3D PIC Simulations for Relativistic Jets with a Toroidal Magnetic Field: Summary and discussion

-The magnetic field generated by different instabilities, in the non-linear stage becomes dissipated and reorganized into a new topology.
-The 3-dimensional magnetic field topology indicates possible reconnection sites and the accelerated particles are significantly accelerated in the non-linear stage up to a Lorentz factor of 35, by the dissipation of the magnetic field (and/or reconnection).
-We have identified several potential sites of magnetic reconnection in our simulations; however, an unambiguous determination in 3D is not trivial.
-The magnetic field structure of a reconnection site in 2D simulations consists of $X$ and $O$ shapes which can be recognized easily.
-We need to rely on the changes of the magnetic field direction and the position of null (very weak) magnetic fields in the 2D projections in this work.
+We have identified potential sites of magnetic reconnection in our simulations; however, an unambiguous determination in 3D is not trivial.
+The magnetic field structure of a reconnection site in 2D simulations consists of $X$ and $O$ shapes which can be recognized rather easily by the changes of the magnetic field direction and the position of null (very weak) magnetic fields in the 2D projections.
 The complex structures of 3D reconnections have been investigated in e.g., \cite{parnell10, lalescu15, lazarian2016, bentkamp19, lazarian2020, borissov20}.
 In order to determine the reconnection locations analytically, we would need to investigate the eigenvalues of Jacobian matrix, which is beyond the scope of this work, for more details, see \cite{Cai07}.
-The present work is an important first step among a series of future follow-up simulations of larger jet radii that can cover more modes of kinetic instabilities.
-Therefore, although our results give important first insights, we expect that larger simulations will shed further light onto understanding the evolution of different jet species, the dissipation of swirling magnetic fields, the consequent development of electric and magnetic field irregularities, organized magnetic patterns, reconnection events, and particle acceleration, which are critical to observational astronomy.

-It is known that the currents and magnetic structures are very different for e$^{-}$ - p$^{+}$ and e$^{\pm}$ jets.
-These differences arise from the different mobilities of protons and positrons, becoming manifest in the polarization signatures of radiation.
+It is evident that the currents and magnetic structures are very different for e$^{-}$ - i$^{+}$ and e$^{\pm}$ jets.
+These differences arise from the different mobilities of ions and positrons manifested in the polarization signatures of radiation.
 It follows that the resulting magnetic field structures are different enough to yield distinctive polarizations in VLBI (Very Long Baseline Interferometry) observations of AGN jets at the highest angular resolutions \cite[e.g.,][]{gomez2016}.
-For example, toroidal magnetic fields (like in our simulations) inside and outside of an e$^{-}$ - p$^{+}$ jet contribute to circular polarization.
-This may help us to distinguish an e$^{-}$ - p$^{+}$ jet clearly from an e$^{\pm}$ jet, at least partially, and in accordance with the present and recent studies,also to establish if and when a possible dissipation of the swirling magnetic fields occur in accordance with the present and recent studies \citep[e.g.][]{nishikawa2020}.
+For example, toroidal magnetic fields (like in our simulations) inside and outside of an e$^{-}$ - i$^{+}$ jet contribute to circular polarization.
+This may help us to distinguish an e$^{-}$ - i$^{+}$ jet clearly from an e$^{\pm}$ jet, at least partially, and in accordance with the present and recent studies, also to establish if and when a possible dissipation of the swirling magnetic fields occur in accordance with the present and recent studies \citep[e.g.][]{nishikawa2020}.